AndyObtiva/glimmer-dsl-libui/README.md

 ----|---------|------
 ![glimmer-dsl-libui-mac-control-gallery.png](images/glimmer-dsl-libui-mac-control-gallery.png) | ![glimmer-dsl-libui-windows-control-gallery.png](images/glimmer-dsl-libui-windows-control-gallery.png) | ![glimmer-dsl-libui-linux-control-gallery.png](images/glimmer-dsl-libui-linux-control-gallery.png)

-[LibUI](https://github.com/kojix2/LibUI) is a thin [Ruby](https://www.ruby-lang.org/en/) wrapper around [libui](https://github.com/andlabs/libui), a relatively new C GUI library that renders native controls on every platform (similar to [SWT](https://www.eclipse.org/swt/), but without the heavy weight of the [Java Virtual Machine](https://www.java.com/en/)).
+[LibUI](https://github.com/kojix2/LibUI) is a thin [Ruby](https://www.ruby-lang.org/en/) wrapper around [libui](https://github.com/andlabs/libui) (and newer [libui-ng](https://github.com/libui-ng/libui-ng)), a relatively new C GUI library that renders native controls on every platform (similar to [SWT](https://www.eclipse.org/swt/), but without the heavy weight of the [Java Virtual Machine](https://www.java.com/en/)).

-The main trade-off in using [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) as opposed to [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt) or [Glimmer DSL for Tk](https://github.com/AndyObtiva/glimmer-dsl-tk) is the fact that [SWT](https://www.eclipse.org/swt/) and [Tk](https://www.tcl.tk/) are more mature than mid-alpha [libui](https://github.com/andlabs/libui) as GUI toolkits.
+The main trade-off in using [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) as opposed to [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt) or [Glimmer DSL for Tk](https://github.com/AndyObtiva/glimmer-dsl-tk) is the fact that [SWT](https://www.eclipse.org/swt/) and [Tk](https://www.tcl.tk/) are more mature than mid-alpha [libui-ng](https://github.com/libui-ng/libui-ng) as GUI toolkits.
 Still, if there is only a need to build a small simple application, [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) could be a good convenient choice due to having zero prerequisites beyond the dependencies included in the [Ruby gem](https://rubygems.org/gems/glimmer-dsl-libui).
 Also, just like [Glimmer DSL for Tk](https://github.com/AndyObtiva/glimmer-dsl-tk), its apps start instantly and have a small memory footprint.
 [LibUI](https://github.com/kojix2/LibUI) is a promising new GUI toolkit that might prove quite worthy in the future.

 [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) aims to provide a DSL similar to the [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt) to enable more productive desktop development in Ruby with:
 - [Declarative DSL syntax](#glimmer-gui-dsl-concepts) that visually maps to the GUI control hierarchy